r-kheirbakhsh/Fusion_framework/README.md

 ## Dataset used
 This project is based on the the University of California, San Francisco Preoperative Diffuse Glioma MRI (UCSF-PDGM) dataset [[1]](#1), which includes 501 adult patients with WHO grade 2-4 diffuse gliomas (43, 56, and 396 patients, respectively, for grades 2, 3, and 4) who underwent preoperative MRI and resection between 2015 and 2021.
-The dataset provides standardized 3T MRI scans across multiple sequences, including T1 (pre- and post-contrast), T2, and FLAIR, along with advanced modalities such as DWI, SWI, and perfusion imaging.
+The dataset provides standardized 3T MRI scans across multiple sequences, including T1 (pre- and post-contrast), T2, and FLAIR, as well as advanced modalities such as DWI, SWI, and perfusion imaging.
 It also contains clinical and molecular data (age, sex, tumour grade, IDH mutation, MGMT methylation) and expert tumour segmentations.

 The UCSF-PDGM dataset is available at https://www.cancerimagingarchive.net/collection/ucsf-pdgm/.
 Access requires permission from the data providers, and researchers must request approval directly from the UCSF repository.

-## Datset preparation
+## Dataset preparation
 To construct the input data for our framework, we leveraged the provided brain masks and tumor segmentation masks.
 Once you have access to the UCSF glioma dataset, the following preprocessing steps are required to prepare the data for training with this framework:

 1. MRI Slice Extraction
-    * Use the provided brain masks to identify slices containing brain.
+    * Use the provided brain masks to identify slices containing the brain.
     * Extract the corresponding 2D slices for each MRI modality (T1, T1c, T2, FLAIR) from the 3D files of ***\*_bias.nii.gz***.
-In our experiments we uses Axial plane, if you want to choose other planes, change the struchture/code accordingly.
+In our experiments, we use the Axial plane.
+If you want to choose other planes, change the structure/code accordingly.
     * Store the slices in ***.npz*** format, one file for each modality according to the dataset structure (refer to **"4.
 Dataset Structure"** for more details).
     * Use the provided tumor segmentation masks to identify slices containing tumor regions.
-    * Save the indexis to the slices with tumour in a CSV file (refer to **"4.
+    * Save the indices to the slices with tumour in a CSV file (refer to **"4.
 Dataset Structure"** for more details).

 2. MRI Preprocessing
     * Since the UCSF dataset already provides preprocessed MRI scans (in ***\*_bias.nii.gz*** files), no additional preprocessing (e.g., skull-stripping, registration, bias-field correction) is required.